Robert Bragg

 The Center began investigating Mr. Bragg’s case in early 2005 and interviewed over a dozen witnesses during its investigation.
 Meeting opposition from law enforcement and the district attorney’s office to provide access to their files, in June 2010, the Center referred Mr. Bragg’s case to the North Carolina Innocence Inquiry Commission so it could use its statutory authority to access information and witnesses.

-After years of investigation and testing, a three-day Commission hearing resulted in a vote that there was sufficient evidence of innocence in Mr. Bragg’s case to merit judicial review.
+After years of investigation and testing, in 2016, a three-day Commission hearing resulted in a vote that there was sufficient evidence of innocence in Mr. Bragg’s case to merit judicial review and the case was referred for a three-judge panel evidentiary hearing.
 Among other evidence of innocence introduced at the hearing, was Jeffrey Nelson’s recantation.
 Additionally, DNA testing identified the victim’s blood on the co-defendant’s clothing.
 There is no evidence of the victim’s DNA on any of Bobby Bragg’s clothing.

 July 2017 Hearing